Blackgate Customs, KDSS Rear Sway Bar Drop Kit (Spacers) Step-By-Step Install For the 5th Gen 4Runner

 After installation of the spacers, your rear KDSS sway bar links will clear the rear track bar resulting in the clearance needed between track bar and sway bar links for full droop.

-Let’s get to the install!
+Let’s get to the installation!

 Tools & Materials